 - Skin cell death

-Efficacy of Lactic Acid on Acne
+How Well Lactic Acid Works on Acne

 Lactic acid is not a common standalone treatment for acne, and because of this, there is only one study investigating its effect on acne.
 This 2004 study, published in the International Journal of Cosmetic Sciences, compared the effectiveness of a 2% lactic acid treatment to a 2% salicylic acid treatment.
 Salicylic acid, a common treatment for acne, is a beta hydroxy acid (BHA), which is also a hydroxy acid but differs from AHA in how it impacts the skin.
 The researchers performed this study by having 46 people with mild acne apply one of the treatments twice daily for 12 weeks.
 This research found that people using the lactic acid reported a 56% decrease in their acne comedones (whiteheads and blackheads).
 Therefore, the researchers concluded that people with mild forms of acne may benefit from lactic acid treatments.3